networknt/light-doc/content/en/tutorial/eventuate/developer/eventuate-dev.md

 --Download Kafka (distributed steam system) from for version (2.11-0.10.2.0 or above): http://www.us.apache.org/dist/kafka/0.10.2.0/kafka_2.11-0.10.2.0.tgz

--- Start zookeeper server and Kafka server:
+-- Start Zookeeper server and Kafka server:
    Kafka uses ZooKeeper so you need to first start a ZooKeeper server if you don't already have one.
 You can use the convenience script packaged with kafka to get a quick-and-dirty single-node ZooKeeper instance.